BU-Spark/se-recyclopedia/src/recyclopedia/README.md

-# recyclopedia
+# Recyclopedia Details

-This folder is the root folder of the Flutter project, recyclopedia.
+This file contains a detailed explaination of each of the components within this project.